Hashing and encryption, are they the same?

 What is hashing in cybersecurity?

 Hashes are typically only one-way or unidirectional.
 If an attacker has the hashed value of a password, he cannot recreate the original password using the hash value.
-We will further explain this in the later sections of this article.
+As we go along this article, let’s answer some common questions.

 Features of hash functions